ibm-cloud-docs/databases-for-mysql/howto-migration.md

 # Migrating to {{site.data.keyword.databases-for-mysql}}
 {: #migrating}

-Various options exist to migrate data from existing PostgreSQL databases to {{site.data.keyword.databases-for-mysql_full}}.
+Various options exist to migrate data from existing MySQL databases to {{site.data.keyword.databases-for-mysql_full}}.
 We focus on the simplest and most effective.
-To get started, you need PostgreSQL installed locally so you have the `psql` and `pg_dump` tools.
+To get started, you need MySQL installed locally so you have the `psql` and `pg_dump` tools.
 And while not strictly required, the {{site.data.keyword.databases-for}} CLI makes it easier to connect and restore to a new {{site.data.keyword.databases-for-mysql}} deployment.

 ## pg_dump

 On your source database run `pg_dump` to create an SQL file, which can be used to re-create the database.
 At a minimum, `pg_dump` takes a host name (`-h` flag), port number (`-p` flag), database name (`-d` flag), user name (`-U` flag), and a file (or directory name) to write the dump to (`-f` flag).

-For example, the following command dumps the PostgreSQL "compose" database that is hosted on sl-eu-lon-2-portal.4.dblayer.com, port 17980, using the admin user and save the results in `dump.sql`.
+For example, the following command dumps the MySQL "compose" database that is hosted on sl-eu-lon-2-portal.4.dblayer.com, port 17980, using the admin user and save the results in `dump.sql`.

 ```shell
 pg_dump -h sl-eu-lon-2-portal.4.dblayer.com -p 17980 -d compose -U admin -f dump.sql